Analysis Pipeline

 | Output | Selected component ID |

-When a repository maps to multiple components in the architecture model, this stage uses AI to determine which component is most relevant to the current pull request.
+When a repository maps to multiple components in the architecture model, this stage uses AI to determine which component is most relevant to the current changes.
 The fast model evaluates the repo context against each candidate component and selects the best match.
+This stage runs for both analyze (PR) and check (local) commands.

 This stage is skipped entirely when only one component matches the repository.